 What about using an amateur?
-With the advent of weekend or online courses teaching how to dreadlock, there has been a proliferation of people offering cheap dreadlocking services.
+With the advent of Youtube clips teaching how to dreadlock, there has been a proliferation of people offering cheap dreadlocking services.
 The rationale is that the client saves a few dollars in exchange for either being a dread guinea pig or accepting a mediocre outcome.

 There is a reason most people go to a hairdresser to get their hair done.
-They know they’re getting someone who has spent years training & gained invaluable experience, as opposed to having a makeshift hairdresser who has read a book, experimented on friends or perhaps watched a few youtube clips.
+They know they’re getting someone who has spent years training & gained invaluable experience, as opposed to having a makeshift hairdresser experimented on friends or perhaps watched a few youtube clips.

 So too, it takes years of experience to understand such things as your hair type and what thickness of dreadlock will suit you best.
 Styling the dread is important in terms of fringes, taking into account your face shape, whether you want your dreads to sit on your natural parting or against it etc etc. Being able to manage different hair types is not something you can gain from a weekend course.
 This email from a client captures the frustration of having gotten an amateur job: